danielplohmann/mcrit/README.md

 ## Version History
+ * 2024-02-02 v1.3.3:  Mini fix in the IDA plugin to avoid referencing a potentially uninitialized object (THX to @r0ny123!!).
  * 2024-02-01 v1.3.2:  FIX: Non-parallelized matching now outputs the [same data format](https://github.com/danielplohmann/mcrit/pull/63) (THX to @dannyquist!!).
  * 2024-01-30 v1.3.1:  The connection to MongoDB is now fully [configurable](https://github.com/danielplohmann/mcrit/pull/61) (THX to @dannyquist!!).
  * 2024-01-24 v1.3.0:  BREAKING: Milestone release with indexing improvements for PicHash and MinHash.
 To ensure full backward compatibility, recalculation of all hashes is recommended.
 Check this [migration guide](https://github.com/danielplohmann/mcrit/blob/main/docs/migration-v1.3.0.md).